gytdau/website/index.md

 - Massive input can beat spaced repetition
   - Sometimes learning is done best by volume (writing a lot of code, reading a lot of stuff)
   - Reading a lot of books is a good way to do this
-  - Not always true, but true surprisingly often
+  - True of surprisingly many domains

 ---